How Much Does Dysport Cost?

 The number of treatment areas

-Only Botox Cosmetic has earned FDA approval for the three most common treatment areas: crow's feet, forehead lines, and glabellar lines (or frown lines).
-The FDA has only approved treatment of the glabellar lines with Dysport, but it's often used "off-label" in other injection sites.
+Only Botox Cosmetic has earned FDA approval for the three most common treatment areas: crow's feet, forehead lines, and glabellar lines (aka frown lines or “elevens”).

-2) The expertise of your injector.
+2) The expertise of your injector

 As with any cosmetic injection treatment, a more experienced provider can charge more than someone who's still building their skills and client base.

-Paying a little more for advanced expertise can improve your results and your safety.
-While Dysport's active ingredient, botulinum toxin type A, has been lab purified for medical and cosmetic use, this treatment can come with side effects ranging from aesthetic inconveniences like bruising and droopy eyelids to muscle weakness.
+Dysport's active ingredient, botulinum toxin type A, has been lab purified for medical and cosmetic use, but this treatment can come with (temporary) side effects ranging from bruising and droopy eyelids to muscle weakness.
 A skilled injector knows how to minimize these side effects.

 You may also see higher prices if you live in an area where Dysport treatment demand is high, relative to the number of qualified providers who offer it.

-4) Any "add-ons" to your Dysport treatment.
+4) Any "add-ons" to your Dysport treatment

 It's also common for neurotoxins to be used in combination with dermal fillers like Restylane or Juvederm, for more dramatic results.
-Some providers even offer a so-called "liquid facelift," to smooth wrinkles and folds while restoring or adding volume.
+Some providers even offer a so-called "liquid facelift," to smooth creases and folds while restoring or adding volume.

 Lasers and other energy-based treatments are common add-ons to neuromodulator injections, as they’re complementary procedures—both can improve the look of fine lines and skin texture, albeit via different means.
 Lasers can also treat concerns like sun damage, and all energy-based treatments have skin firming benefits.